dylanlrrb/Please-Contain-Yourself/6-Docker_Compose_For_Multi-Container_Apps/README.md

 - (giving that container a distinct name for identification purposes)

-- spining up a mongodb container

-- (Remembering what name the mongo container)

 - **OH WAIT.** The survey service container is connecting to the database with the wrong address!

+- Inspecting the correct network to get the database container's address

+- Rebuilding the image

-- Looks like you'll have to rebuild the image and spin it up again!
+- Spinning it up again

-- Don't forget to get rid of the old containers since they're still using the port you want!
+- Not forgetting to get rid of the old containers since they're still using the port you want!

 You might feel like a super-cool hacker while frantically typing all these commands in the terminal, but be honest - **this whole process stinks like moldy gym socks.**